isomerpages/seab-corp/_seab-link-issue-1-2025/SEAB's Journey with eExaminations: Updates for 2024.md

 <p></p>
 <p></p>
 <p>Overall, candidates and teachers shared positive feedback on the first
 implementation of the BMTL e-Examination.
-Here are some of their feedback:&nbsp;</p>
+Here is some of their feedback:&nbsp;</p>
 <p><strong>Feedback from Candidates</strong>
 </p>
 <p></p>